einarwh/escher-workshop/README.md

 ## Exercises

-We will start by defining a number of simple picture transformations; functions of type Picture -> Picture.
+We will start by defining a number of simple picture transformations; functions of type `Picture -> Picture`.

 ### Exercise 1 : turn